andreheringer/smolDM/smolDM/adventures/default.md

 # Scene 1

-Isso é uma aventura incrivel!
-Uau amazing!
-Imagine uma narrativa super interessante aqui.
+This is an amazing adventure!
+Welcome to the first scene.
+Now, imagine a fantastic lore description here, and then pick your option with "!pick <option-id>" command

-1. Option 1: vá para cena 2 ${2}
+1. Option 1: go to scene 2 ${2}
-2. Option 2: vá para nada ${0}
+2. Option 2: end adventure ${0}

 =======================================

 # Scene 2
-Essa é a segunda cena da aventura, super pica.
-Agora eu vou fazer uma pausa dramatica...

-Uuuhhh...suspense...
+This is the second scene
+I will now make a dramatic pause...

+Uuuhhh...thriller...

-1. Option 1: vá para cena 1 ${1}
+1. Option 1: go back to scene 1 ${1}
-2. Option 2: vá para nada ${0}
+2. Option 2: end adventure ${0}

 =====================================